openaire/openaire-catalogue-docs/docs/downloads/alternative-model/extended-research-product.md

 ---

-# Extended Result
+# Extended Research Product

-It is a subclass of [Result](/data-model/entities/result) extended with information regarding projects (and funders), research communities/infrastructure and related data sources.
+It is a subclass of [ResearchProduct](../../data-model/entities/research-product) extended with information regarding projects (and funders), research communities/infrastructure and related data sources.

 ### projects